-- 1. In Page view, from the Edit menu, choose Replace. - The Replace dialog appears. - 2.
-In the Find what field, type the text you want to replace. - 3.
-In the Replace with field, type the replacement text. - 4.
-Select options to narrow the search. - 5.
-Click Find Next. - 6.
-Click Replace to replace the found text, or click Replace All to replace all instances of the text on the page with the replacement text.
+- ◆ Current text box to search text in the text box currently selected in Page view. - ◆ Selected text to search only the text currently selected in Page view. - 4.
+In the Find what field, type the word, letters, or phrase you want to replace. - 5.
+In the Replace with field, type the replacement text. - 6.
+Select options to narrow the search. - 7.
+Click Find Next. - 8.
+Click Replace to replace the found text, or click Replace All to replace all instances of the text with the replacement text.